-Pool for Kids is written with parents or other adults in mind.
 There is nothing more enjoyable than watching the wonderment in the eyes of a small child when they get to see the game of pool for the first time.
-In this article, "toddler" generally refers to a child between the age of 1 to 4.
-"Kids" are children in the age range between 4 to 8.
+Here are some

-Create a game they can play.
-I like to set all 15 balls on the table.
-Place them in order around the table close enough to the rail that they can reach them.
+One good way is to set all 15 balls on the table and place them in order around the table close enough to the rail that they can reach them.
 Shoot each object ball directly, using no cue ball, into the easiest pocket.
 The goal here is to simply help them learn to hit the center of the ball.
-That is one of the biggest issues with their early success.
-After each shot remove the ball from the table if it was a missed shot.
-Remember to let them win.
+That is one of the biggest issues with early success.
+After each shot, remove the ball from the table if it was a missed shot.